 From 2013-2016, Alexis worked as Sales Administrator for Brookfield Residential and John Hawley, founder of The Village, a renowned New Urban Development in Niagara-on-the-Lake.

-In February 2017, Alexis received the Lincoln M. Alexander Award for her work in founding Bravo Niagara! and the North Star Freedom Festival.
+In February 2017, Alexis received the Lincoln M. Alexander Award for her work in founding Bravo Niagara! and the Voices of Freedom Festival (formerly North Star Festival).
 The Lincoln M. Alexander is presented each year to three young people in Ontario who have demonstrated exemplary leadership in ending racial discrimination and promoting positive social change.
-Alexis was also selected to serve on the Town of Niagara-on-the-Lake’s Regent Street Park Committee to commemorate Niagara-on-the-Lake’s significant Black history.
+Alexis was also selected to serve on the Town of Niagara-on-the-Lake’s Regent Street Park Committee to commemorate Niagara-on-the-Lake’s significant Black history

 "These young leaders have demonstrated commitment, creativity, and dedication to social justice as they lead the way towards an ever more inclusive society that is accepting of diversity.
 In this special year for Canada, I encourage everyone to look to their example as we continue working hard to break down barriers."

 -The Honourable Elizabeth Dowdeswell, Lieutenant Governor of Ontario